The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 As Mug is 20.50 seconds long and Trick is 15.77 seconds long, it is best that Mug is used before Trick to catch the entire duration.
 If Mug is used within Trick, we risk severe drifting of one or both oGCDs.

 We should try to fit one Hyosho, two Raitons, two Raijus, Dream Within A Dream, Ten-Chi-Jin, Meisui, and two to three Bhavacakras within Trick Attack.
-Optionally, Phantom Kamaitachi may be in a 2 minute window, but is situational (more explained below).
+Optionally, Phantom Kamaitachi may be in a two minute window, but is situational (more explained below).

 Meanwhile, the allowance for Mug is one Trick Attack, one Hyosho, two Raitons, three Raijus + one to two additional GCDs, Dream Within A Dream, Ten-Chi-Jin, Meisui, and two to three Bhavacakras.
 If Mug is used as an early weave, you will only catch one additional GCD.
 If used as a mid to late weave, you will catch two additional GCDs.
-As Mug is a raid buff, it shouldn’t be used selfishly, so never purposely late weave and drift this oGCD (beyond alignment reasons).\
+As Mug is a raid buff, it should not be used selfishly, so never purposely late weave and drift this oGCD (beyond alignment reasons).\
 **\
 So how do we handle Phantom Kamaitachi?**